lukesnc/TheCavesOfAntiquorum/README.md

 To start the game simply launch TheCavesOfAntiquorum.py

-Progress is written to \TheCavesOfAntiquorum\save.txt
+Progress is written to \TheCavesOfAntiquorum\save\save.txt